Taiping Guangxinglong Bridge

 太平光興隆大橋-側拍遠景

-The Guangxinglong Bridge in Taiping District, Taichung, near the 921 Earthquake Memorial Park, spans the Toubyankeng Creek and connects the two roads of Taiping Road and Section 1 of Xinglong Road.
-Construction for the renovation began in 2013, with a length of 232 meters and a width of 20 meters.
-The bridge's design is inspired by the shape of a bat, symbolizing the arrival of blessings (福) to Taiping, hoping that travelers passing through this area will have a smooth journey and return home safely.
+The Guangxinglong Bridge in Taiping District, Taichung, near the 921 Earthquake Memorial Park, spans the Toubiankeng Stream and connects two roads: Taiping Road and Section 1 of Xinglong Road.
+Construction for its reconstruction began in 2013, with a length of 232 meters and a width of 20 meters.
+The bridge design is inspired by the shape of a bat, symbolizing the delivery of good fortune to Taiping, hoping that travelers passing through this area will have a smooth journey and return home safely.

 Address:Intersection of Taiping Road and Section 1 of Xinglong Road, Taiping District, Taichung City 411